What is the purpose of a humidifier?

 Ideal humidity levels indoors are between 30 and 50 percent.
 The latter is according to the US Environmental Protection Agency (EPA).
 Thus, humidity levels above 60% are excessive.

 A humidity meter, commonly known as a hygrometer, is present in each room where a humidifier is prevalent.
-Some humidifiers include built-in humidity sensors, while others require the use of a separate meter.
+Some humidifiers include built-in humidity sensors, while others require a separate meter.

 Whether you’re using hard water or tap water